 Although some vloggers might assume the autofocus feature when purchasing a lens, it is very important to find the right one.

-Most cameras don’t have autofocus motors inside their bodies, therefore, leaving you to rely on tiny motors built into the lenses.
+Most cameras don’t have autofocus motors inside their bodies, therefore, leaving you to rely on tiny motors built into the camera lenses.

 The camera itself controls these motors, making it essential to choose a compatible lens with the lens autofocus feature.